-If your direct sales business is getting ready to switch to a new Fall/Winter catalog, you may be sitting on a stack of Spring/Summer catalogs which will soon be obsolete.
-How do you get rid of the retired books?
+Scentsy consultants are getting ready to switch to a new Fall/Winter catalog starting in September.
+Inevitably each year some consultants end up sitting on a stack of Spring/Summer catalogs which will soon be obsolete.

 The common suggestion:

 Affix a sticker to the front of the catalog with a cutesy poem or little ditty that says something along the lines of “This is a retired catalog, contact me for a current one and claim your free prize.”